GMLC-1-4-2/battery_interface/README.md

     ```sh
     git push -f origin master
     ```
-(Ref: https://stackoverflow.com/a/7244456/858931)
+    - Go to your github page and create a new pull request as usual (Ref: https://stackoverflow.com/a/7244456/858931)

 Notes: If you don't want to use command line (CLI), I suggest to use Sourcetree, which can basically do the same thing.